IshanKuchroo/IDD-Indian-Driving-Dataset/README.md

 Splits:
 The dataset of 9860 images has been split into train, validation and test sets with each set having 6,991, 1912 and 957 images, respectively.

-# HOW TO DOWNLOAD DATA

-1. pip install gdown

-2. Go to the main folder - "IDD-Indian-Driving-Dataset", on the terminal, and execute following statements:

-gdown --no-check-certificate https://drive.google.com/uc?id=1XOmsdCH9OAo2klfQ0o8D6tbPRxBWa4wV -O 'Data.zip'

-3. Unzip files as follows:

-unzip Data.zip

-This will create a folder on your terminal named "Data".

 # HOW TO RUN:

 1. Please check Requirements.txt file to see additional packages that need to be installed.